mayer79/star_boosting/README.md

 library(keras)
 install_keras()
 ```

 Note: The results of the deep neural net might slightly differ due to seeding of TensorFlow's random generator.

+## Errata of above publication

+- In subsection "2.1.
+STAR Models and Deep Learning", line 4, there is a superfluous "which is": The optional inverse link acts on the model output, not on the response Y.